pagkly/Zed/Investopedia4/What Transposition Errors Tell Us.md

 -   A transposition error is a data entry snafu that occurs when two digits are accidentally reversed.
 -   These mistakes are caused by human error.
--   Though seemingly small in scope, transposition errors can result in significant financial consequences.
+-   Though seemingly small in [[Scope|scope]], transposition errors can result in significant financial consequences.
--   If a business’ accounting records show a discrepancy, the difference between the correct amount and the incorrectly-entered amount will be evenly divisible by 9.
+-   If a business’ accounting records show a discrepancy, the difference between the correct amount and the incorrectly-entered amount [[Will|will]] be evenly divisible by 9.

 ## Understanding Transpositional Errors